finanalyst/ModuleCitation/README.md

 The Perl6 Ecosystem has a large number of modules and it is interesting to see which are used the most, and it will be interesting to see how this profile changes over time.

+The Ecosystem has a file with meta information about each _top line_ module (other modules in the ecosystem are contained in sub-directories of the _top line_ modules.

-Since each module in the Ecosystem contains a `META.info` or `META6.json` file for the module's meta-information, this can be searched for the `"depends"` key to see which external module it is dependent on.
-This is a *citation* of another module (a module may only *cite* another specific module once), which then becomes a *cited* module.
-By gathering information over the whole ecosystem, it is possible to generate a *citation index* for a single "top line" Ecosystem module as the fraction of the number of times that module is cited compared to the total number of citations (or cited modules, which is the same number because of the one citation constraint).
+Each module lists the modules it `"depends"` on.
+We call this a *citation* of another module, which is then called *cited* module.
+By gathering information over the whole ecosystem, it is possible to generate a *citation index* for each _top line_ Ecosystem module.
+The citation index is defined as the fraction as a percentage of the number of times that module is cited compared to the total number of citations.
+Since each module is only allowed to *cite* another module once, which means that the number of citations is the number of cited module.

-Modules that do not have a `META.info` or `META6.json` file are considered **non-compliant** and are ignored.
+A *simple* search collects only citations in the `"depends"` list.
+A *recursive*^1 search collects citations in modules that are *cited* by the modules in the `"depends"` list, and the citations in those modules.

-TODO: the --date options are not implemented.
+*TODO:* the --date options are not implemented.

+^1 To prevent a
+citation loop, eg. Module1 -> module2 -> ... -> Module1, the recursion level is clamped at 50.

+TODO: use a cycle detection algorithm to break a recursive loop.
+But currently, 50 levels of recursion seems sufficient to gather all citations.

 ##Repository